c-sprinks/bitlocker-bypass-research/ENTERPRISE_ENGAGEMENT_COMPLETE.md

 ### **ENGAGEMENT STATUS: COMPLETE SUCCESS** 🎉

-The CertaSite Physical Laptop Recovery Assessment represents a **perfect execution** of advanced penetration testing methodologies.
+The Enterprise Client Physical Laptop Recovery Assessment represents a **perfect execution** of advanced penetration testing methodologies.
 Every objective was not only met but exceeded with **live verification** and **permanent system compromise**.

 ### **Demonstrated Capabilities**
 - **Advanced CVE Exploitation**: Dual-chain attack successful